-We shall make an extensive use of different types of polar varieties.
-The modern concept of (classic) polar varieties was introduced in the 1930's by F. Severi ([54], [53]) and J. A. Todd ([62], [61]), while the intimately related notion of a reciprocal curve goes back to the work of J.-V. Poncelet in the period of 1813-1829.
+We shall make an extensive use of the general concept of polar varieties.
+The modern notion of classic polar varieties was introduced in the 1930's by F. Severi ([55], [54]) and J. A. Todd ([63], [62]), while the intimately related notion of a reciprocal curve goes back to the work of J.-V. Poncelet in the period of 1813-1829.

-As pointed out by Severi and Todd, generic polar varieties have to be understood as being organized in certain equivalence classes which embody relevant geometric properties of the underlying algebraic variety S. This view led to the consideration of rational equivalence classes of the generic polar varieties.
+As pointed out by Severi and Todd, generic polar varieties have to be understood as being organized in certain equivalence classes which embody relevant geometric properties of the underlying algebraic variety S. This view led to the consideration of the rational equivalence classes of generic classic polar varieties.

-Around 1975 a renewal of the theory of polar varieties took place with essential contributions due R. Piene ([46]) (global theory), B. Teissier, D. T. Lê ([39], [58]), J. P. Henry and M. Merle ([36]), A. Dubson ([18], Chapitre IV) (local theory), J. P. Brasselet and others (the list is not exhaustive, see [59], [46] and [12] for a historical account and references).
-The idea was to use rational equivalence classes of generic polar varieties as a tool which allows to establish numerical formulas in order to classify singular varieties by their intrinsic geometric character ([46]).
+Around 1975 a renewal of the theory of classic polar varieties took place with essential contributions due R. Piene ([47]) (global theory), B. Teissier, D. T. Lê ([40], [59]), J. P. Henry and M. Merle ([37]), A. Dubson ([18], Chapitre IV) (local theory), J. P. Brasselet and others (the list is not exhaustive, see [60],[47] and [12] for a historical account and references).
+The idea was to use rational equivalence classes of generic classic polar varieties as a tool which allows to establish numerical formulas in order to classify singular varieties by their intrinsic geometric character ([47]).

 On the other hand, first classic and then dual polar varieties became around 12 years ago a fundamental tool for the design of efficient computer procedures of intrinsic complexity which solve suitable instances of our algorithmic elimination problem ([2, 3, 4, 5]).
-The use of polar varieties made in the present paper is based on certain geometric facts which are developed in [6].
+The use of polar varieties in the present paper is based on certain geometric facts which are developed in [6].
 Of particular relevance is a relative degree estimate for polar varieties, namely [6], Theorem 3, which allows us to compare the intrinsic complexities of distinct algorithms.